Death and Dying

 Hospice

-In 1961 Dr. Elisabeth Kubler-Ross, a psychiatrist in the United States, in her book, On Death and Dying, gave the public a new and different way of viewing the terminal patient.
+In 1969 Dr. Elisabeth Kubler-Ross, a psychiatrist in the United States, in her book On Death and Dying gave the public a new and different way of viewing the terminal patient.
 This landmark book helped pave the way for the hospice care movement to take root and flourish.
-The following excerpts are from Final Gifts, one of the books listed below:
+Her theory of the five stages of grief was embraced for many years but has largely fallen out of favor.
+There is no empirical evidence that her “stages of grief” theory has any validity.
+Everyone and every loss are different, and the bereaved should not expect their grieving to follow ordered stages.

 hospice